Precursors: Lautréamont . . . Rimbaud . . . Roussel . . . Others . . . Dada . . .

 Dalí, best known (with Magritte) of the Surrealist painters, also wrote a novel, Hidden Faces (1945) and an important essay "The Conquest of the Irrational" (1935) on his paranoic-critical technique.

-Like Dalí, de Chirico is best known for his visual work -- as a Metaphysical painter who collaborated with the Surrealists -- but also wrote a short novel Hebdomeros (1929) and various short prose pieces (translated by John Ashbery and reprinted by Exact Change, Cambridge, 1992).
+Like Dalí, de Chirico is best known for his visual work -- as a Metaphysical painter who collaborated with the Surrealists -- but also wrote a short novel, Hebdomeros (1929), and various short prose pieces.
+A collection was translated by John Ashbery and reprinted by Exact Change, Cambridge, in 1992.